Bangladesh Bank Taka Museum

-Bangladesh Bank Taka Museum (Bengali: বাংলাদেশ ব্যাংক টাকা জাদুঘর) is a numismatic museum in Dhaka, Bangladesh run by Bangladesh Bank.
+Bangladesh Bank Currency Museum (Bengali: বাংলাদেশ ব্যাংক কারেন্সি মিউজিয়াম) (formerly "Bangladesh Bank Taka Museum") is a numismatic museum in Dhaka, Bangladesh run by Bangladesh Bank.
 The museum displays the history of currency in Bangladesh from the ancient times to the present.
 It also displays the currencies of different countries of the world.

 History

-Taka Museum was first established as a Currency Museum in 2009 at the 3rd floor of the main building of Bangladesh Bank at Motijheel in Dhaka, Bangladesh.
+Bangladesh Bank Currency Museum was first established as a Currency Museum in 2009 at the 3rd floor of the main building of Bangladesh Bank at Motijheel in Dhaka, Bangladesh.
 But it was not open to the general public.
-Considering the importance and necessity, Atiur Rahman, former governor of Bangladesh Bank, took the initiative to establish a full-fledged currency museum equipped with modern digital facilities, technology, architecture & art.
-Later on, Taka Museum was established in the Bangladesh Bank Training Academy in Mirpur, Dhaka on 5 October 2013 by Shirin Sharmin Chaudhury.
+Considering the importance and necessity, Atiur Rahman, former governor of Bangladesh Bank, took the initiative to establish a full-fledged currency museum equipped with modern digital facilities, technology, architecture and art.
+Later, the Bangladesh Bank Currency Museum (formerly "Bangladesh Bank Taka Museum") was established at the Bangladesh Bank Training Academy in Mirpur, Dhaka, on 5 October 2013 by Shirin Sharmin Chaudhury.
 From then the museum is open to all.